kloktig/k6-workshop/README.md

 Verify that the API is running.
 Try running with additional HTTP logging:
 `k6 run challenge1test.js --http-debug="full"`

+To better understand the entries in the output report, refer to: https://k6.io/docs/using-k6/metrics/#http-specific-built-in-metrics

 ## Challenge 2 - Fix the checks
 We want to check the HTTP status code and that a body has returned.
 Fix the tests, so they are according to the documentation.